bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/signmessagewithprivkey.md

 ##### SignMessageWithPrivKey
 {% include helpers/subhead-links.md %}

-{% assign summary_signMessageWithPrivKey="signs a message with a given private key." %}
+{% assign summary_signMessageWithPrivKey="sign a message with the private key of an address." %}

 {% autocrossref %}